hyemin-hwang/AIcapstonedesign2021/README.md

 # AIcapstonedesign2021
 AI capstone design 2021
-The project was produced as the final project for the AI capstoneedesign 2021 class.
-Participants are Lee Ho-jeong and Hwang Hye-min.
+The project was produced as the final project for the AI capstoneedesign 2021 class.\n Participants are Lee Ho-jeong and Hwang Hye-min.

 triplet loss